s-rathyen/s-rathyen.github.io/essays/smart-questions.md

 ```
 (All code above was abbreviated for length.)

-We see that the title can use some work, but the rest of this post will demonstrate why this person, who we will designate Mr. Y, has asked a superior question.
-Let's look at what he does right:
+Clearly, the title can use some work to draw people in, but the rest of this post will demonstrate why this person, who we will designate Mr. Y, has asked a superior question to Mr. X. Let's look at what he does right:
 * Mr. Y clearly states his problem with sufficient detail for a response.
-* Mr. Y's problem a specific, precise one, unlike Mr. X's problem, which was open ended and provided none of his own code for troubleshooting.
+* Mr. Y's problem is a specific, precise one, unlike Mr. X's problem, which was open ended.
+Unlike Mr. Y, Mr. X provided none of his own code for troubleshooting, making it difficult to troubleshoot or understand exactly what he was asking.
-* Mr. Y provides all of his code.
-Anyone who wants to answer the question has enough peripheral information to get the full picture of what he is trying to accomplish.
+* Mr. Y provides ALL of his code (HTML and CSS) Anyone who wants to answer the question has enough peripheral information to get the full picture of what he is trying to accomplish.
+While Raymond says that posting large chunks of code is not always the best method, if it can provide others more insight to help you, post the necessary information.
 * Mr. Y documents what he did to try to resolve the issue.
 He says, "As far as I know I should...".
 This is key to showing that he has tried his best to troubleshoot the problem.
-Unlike Mr. X's problem, which seems like a slap in the face for a qualified person to answer because it requires next to no work to find the solution, Mr. Y has clearly worked on his problem and presented it clearly and explicitly.
+Mr. Y has clearly worked on his problem and presented it clearly and explicitly.

 ### Benefits
 The responses to Mr. Y's question show that it is indeed a smart question.
 He receives a detailed response including a workaround.
 In fact, he receives multiple responses, each which provide him with a possible solution.

-Additionally, his question has been viewed 17,000 times.
+Perhaps the most important observation about Mr. Y's post is that his question has been viewed 17,000 times.
 It's smart not just in that it attracted smart answers, but also that it will be help for future people with the same question.
-If only Mr. X were one of them.
+(If only Mr. X were one of them.)